BrandenStoberReal/ST-Outfits-Extended/QWEN.md

 - Uses ES6 modules for imports/exports
 - Follows SillyTavern extension patterns and conventions
 - Uses `extension_settings` for storing persistent data
-- Uses global variables for sharing data between modules
+- Implements a centralized store for application state management
 - Implements a generate interceptor for context injection

 ### Testing